 Showing too many elements slow down UI speed.
 Having a lot of large image files is the main reason for UI to slow down.
 According to a Google study, 53% of mobile users abandon sites that take longer than three seconds to load.
 Not only do too many elements stress out the cognitive load of customers, but it makes the UI slower in speed, putting a chance of decreasing app downloads and in-app purchases.
-Mobile screens must reduce elements to a specific size to avoid lagging and better user experience.
+Mobile screens must reduce elements to a specific size to avoid lagging and provide a better user experience.

 UX Strategy Six: Gamification

-Going back to previous stats mentioned, according to App Annie, gaming apps accounted for 65% of downloads and 74% of consumer purchases in 2018.
+Going back to previous stats, according to App Annie, gaming apps accounted for 65% of downloads and 74% of consumer purchases in 2018.
 People aged 25 and over, notably Generation X and Millennials, accounted for 75% of spending the most extended amount of time engaging in gaming apps.
-The gamification element doesn’t necessarily have to play into gaming apps but can be implemented for a better user experience for particular concentrated fields.
+The gamification element doesn't necessarily have to play into gaming apps but can be implemented for a better user experience for particular concentrated fields.

 This is good for new products.
-At this point, products are trying to give their products UI personalization and reaching their target audience in a way that adds more character and personality to the brand.
+At this point, products are trying to give their products UI personalization and reach their target audience in a way that adds more character and personality to the brand.
 They are looking for ways to communicate the brand and possibly have an older audience, generation X and millennials.
 Implementing gamification for fields can attract the right target audience for consumer spend and downloads.

 For this stage of the production process, for products that are not necessarily for gaming, inserting gaming mechanics into non-gaming apps and websites are ways to move new products up the ladder.
-The first way to do this is by setting up the product to operate with similarities as a gaming app.
+The first way to do this is by setting up the product to operate with similarities to a gaming app.
 Several of the similarities are:

 - They are setting the app's UI where its level-based rises as the customer gain more experience.

 - Offering limited edition content / DLC sources for in-app purchases to communicate brand